19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007 wef 13/02/2007]

-(zh) any distribution made by any trustee of a real estate investment trust of any income of the kinds referred to in section 43(2A)(a)(i), (ii) and (iii) to an individual, except where such distribution is derived by the individual through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;
+(zh) any distribution made by any trustee of a real estate investment trust of any income of the kinds referred to in section 43(2A)(a)(i), (ii), (iii) and (iv) to an individual, except where such distribution is derived by the individual through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

-[7/2007 wef 13/02/2007]
+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 (zi) the following income derived from Singapore on or after 17th February 2006 by any individual: